Skip to main content

 Langlade County preliminary flood maps were released on April 30, 2024.
 They can be found at, FEMA Map Service Center.

 The due process phase includes a 90-day comment and appeal period in which stakeholders have the opportunity to correct errors in the preliminary mapped floodplain if supported by revised engineering analysis.
-The comment and appeal period will be open in the Fall of 2024.
+The comment and appeal period is open September 13, 2024 to December 12, 2024.

 Appeals Process Public Fact Sheet